 California Driver Handbook - Sharing The Road

-Small changes in your driving habits can help relieve chronic traffic congestion, according to the California Office of Traffic Safety (OTS).
+Small changes in your driving habits can help relieve chronic traffic congestion.

 Avoid the following driving behaviors: